rzagramonte/flip-fate/README.md

 The development of FlipFate served as a poignant reminder of the perpetual learning journey that comes with being an engineer.
 Amid the process of crafting this coin-flipping application, several noteworthy moments and insights emerged:

-1. Embracing Server-Side Technologies
+1. Embracing Server-Side Technologies:

 A pivotal lesson was the realization of the power of server-side technologies.
 By implementing Node.js, I transcended the boundaries of front-end development and delved into server-side scripting.
 This experience broadened my understanding of the full-stack development landscape, providing a more comprehensive perspective on web application architecture.

-2. Beyond Front-End Boundaries
+2. Beyond Front-End Boundaries:

 While accustomed to client-side JavaScript, the incorporation of Node.js introduced a new paradigm.
 The ability to execute JavaScript on the server not only expanded the scope of FlipFate but also highlighted the versatility of JavaScript as a language capable of driving both client and server-side functionalities.

-3. Continuous Learning Mindset
+3. Continuous Learning Mindset:

 The process of creating FlipFate reaffirmed the importance of maintaining a continuous learning mindset.
 Each development milestone, from implementing server-side logic to enhancing user interactions, brought forth moments of realization and accomplishment.
 These "whoa, this is awesome" and "wow, I actually did it!" moments fuel my passion for growth and innovation.

-4. Versatility in Problem Solving
+4. Versatility in Problem Solving:

 Navigating the challenges of server-side development underscored the importance of versatility in problem-solving.
 Adapting to a new environment and integrating server-side logic with client-side interactions showcased the inherent problem-solving skills crucial for overcoming diverse technical challenges.